 They returned to campus with a renewed sense of importance and mission.
 It became clear that this curriculum in sustainable entrepreneurship should take the form of an interdisciplinary certificate, and students who completed the certificate should emerge from Dickinson with an infused understanding of sustainability, creativity, and social justice that enables them to initiate positive change.
 Further, it became imperative that students who completed the certificate would have an experience outside the classroom to practice and learn entrepreneurship with their own hands.

 By the end of the semester, the students had developed a complete curricular proposal: articulating learning goals, developing new courses, and creating a path that was accessible to students of any major.
 The SINE Certificate was the first time in Dickinson’s long history that students played a role in the development of curriculum.
-In conjunction with the Academic Planning & Standards committee, the students’ proposal was taken up by a group of faculty and administrators for refinement, and the final program was approved in the Fall of 2014.
+In conjunction with the Academic Program & Standards committee, the students’ proposal was taken up by a group of faculty and administrators for refinement, and the final program was approved in the Fall of 2014.

 The SINE Certificate is a manifestation of the entrepreneurial spirit that was woven into the culture of Dickinson College when Dr. Benjamin Rush founded Dickinson on the edge of the frontier.
 Just as Dickinson was founded to educate students for lives of engaged citizenry, the SINE Certificate aims to educate students for lives of innovation and powerful change.